 It’s one of our bathroom books. (!)
 One of the kids had bookmarked and underlined a certain part, and I was curious.
 It was the chapter on gratefully living where God has placed us in the present; not letting Satan deceive us with constant (discontented) visions about how the future will be so much better than the NOW.

-During his sermon last Sunday, I caught a glimpse of the glory of God, and the terrible battle that rages all around us.
+During Michael’s sermon last Sunday, I caught a glimpse of the glory of God, and the terrible battle that rages all around us.
 I was reminded of the fact that God knew me, long before I did.
 He created me to be here, doing this, and taking joy in the here and now.
 We are broken, so we only see the glory dimly, but we are rescued, so we get a glimpse into the world ahead.

 Michael continues to preach about the kingdom of heaven, and the power of Jesus.
 We are going through Matthew right now, and it’s…intense.
 In Matthew, Jesus shows us that He is the only way to the Father.
 There is no compromise.
 It is a painful way, but there is also great joy.